|Salary:||£36,333 to £44,414 per annum (Grade 7)|

-We welcome applicants with Python software development experience and a PhD in Speech and Hearing Technology, Machine Learning or a related area.
+You will have experience of Python software development, and a PhD in Speech and Hearing Technology, Machine Learning or a related area.
 Your role will involve authoring open-source tools and baseline systems for use in future Clarity Challenge rounds.
-You will then be working with the project team and members of the international research community to coordinate these challenges.
-You will also have the opportunity for conducting novel research in speech intelligibility enhancement and speech intelligibility prediction.
-The role will place you at the centre of a rapidly growing community of researchers who are using machine learning approaches to improve hearing aid performance.
+You will work with the project team and members of the international research community to coordinate these challenges.
+You will conduct novel research in speech intelligibility enhancement and speech intelligibility prediction, developing novel approaches and building on techniques being pioneered within the project.
+The role will place you at the centre of a rapidly growing community of researchers who are using machine-learning approaches to improve hearing aid performance.

 We’re one of the best not-for-profit organisations to work for in the UK.
 The University’s Total Reward Package includes a competitive salary, a generous Pension Scheme and annual leave entitlement, as well as access to a range of learning and development courses to support your personal and professional development.

 We build teams of people from different heritages and lifestyles from across the world, whose talent and contributions complement each other to greatest effect.
 We believe diversity in all its forms delivers greater impact through research, teaching and student experience.